electron/electronjs.org-old/CONTRIBUTING.md

   optional, but recommended.
 * Your `website` can be a repository with a `README`, but please provide a destination with information about your app.
   * You can make a free website with [GitHub Pages](https://pages.github.com)
+* Remove empty optional fields rather than leaving an empty string.
 * Your `icon` must be `256x256` pixels in size.
 * Your `icon` must be a [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics).
 * Put your `icon` in the `images/apps` folder.